davidde/notes/SSH.md

 ## Core packages
 - openssh-client:
-installed on your computer to initiate a connection with the VPS server using the 'ssh' command;
+Installed on your local computer to initiate a connection with the VPS server using the `ssh` command;
-e.g. `$ ssh username@vpsserver`
+$ `ssh username@vpsserver`
 - openssh-server:
-installed on the VPS server to securely access it from your computer.
+Installed on the VPS server to securely access it from your local computer.

 => When not present:
 $ `sudo apt install openssh-client/openssh-server`